Types of Degrees Environmental Engineering Majors Are Getting

 |Race/Ethnicity||Number of Grads|

-Environmental Engineering appeals to people across the globe.
-About 7.9% of those with this major are international students.
+Americans aren’t the only ones with an interest in Environmental Engineering.
+About 7.4% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia